Ontario transforms into a winter wonderland, offering a breathtaking spectacle of frozen waterfalls that captivate visitors with their icy allure.

 1. Devil’s Punch Bowl

-Named for its unique, circular shape, Devil’s Punch Bowl‘s frozen falls are separated into two parts; the Upper and Lower falls, offering a spectacular winter view.
-These falls date back over 400 million years ago when it formed by glacial waters.
-The 37 meter-long waterfall has also been named Horseshoe Falls, as there is some similarity to the larger counterpart, located in Niagara Falls.
+Named for its unique, circular shape, Devil’s Punch Bowl’s frozen falls are separated into two parts, the Upper and Lower Falls, offering a spectacular winter view.
+These falls date back over 400 million years ago when they were formed by glacial waters.
+The 37-meter-long waterfall has also been named Horseshoe Falls, as there is some similarity to the larger counterpart, located in Niagara Falls.

 Address: Ridge Rd, Stoney Creek